Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Streamlining your sales approach can help you divide your attention better.
 Use these three tips as a starting point in this exercise.

-For even better insight into your sales pipeline, switch to a PM tool such as Workamajig that combines your project and sales data into a single dashboard.
+For an even better insight into your sales pipeline, switch to a PM tool such as Workamajig that combines your project and sales data into a single dashboard.